c3026923/south-yorkshire-bus-journey-planner/README.md

 * Work Breakdown Structure (found in [Estimation](./Estimation/) folder as '_Work Breakdown Structure-updated.drawio.png_')

 ## Additional
-* Logo for use in prototype
+* Logo for use in prototype.
+Logos found [Here](./Logos/)
 * Use Case Diagram for showing client/general summary of system.
-Logos found [Here](./Logos/)